Learn about gardening and experience life at a non-profit charitable farm in Ft Bragg, USA

 Help

-We could use your help with many projects including solar array construction, ongoing gardening projects: weeding, planting, harvesting, natural and salvage building, preserving harvest, food storage cellar, , shelf building, organizing.
-(House bathroom remodel, new little house to complete. cleaning, signage and art.
-Maybe a mural?.. computer and website assistance always appreciated on the side.
+We especially like to engage in gardening projects: weeding, planting, harvesting, preserving harvest, food storage cellar, organizing. cleaning, signage and art.
+Maybe a mural?
+Computer, social media and website assistance always appreciated on the side.

 It is often quite cool (40s farenheit ) at night rainy in winter and layers on and off during the day.
 Summers may have fog but rarely rain.
 We are warmer and less fog now in the garden area than past years.

-If any of this sounds of interest please contact me and we'll meet and journey on life's path together for awhile.
+If any of this sounds of interest please contact us and we'll meet and journey on life's path together for awhile.

 • Languages spoken